COVESA/vehicle-edge/setup/general/kuksa.val/README.md

 vss.json
 ```

-You can find out, where to get these files [here](https://github.com/GENIVI/iot-event-analytics/blob/develop/docker/kuksa.val2iotea/README.md)
+You can find out, where to get these files manually [here](https://github.com/GENIVI/iot-event-analytics/blob/develop/docker/kuksa.val2iotea/README.md)

-For creating a Kuksa.VAL configuration on a Linux terminal, use the provided _./generate-config.sh_ script.
+For automatic configuration creation use one of the tools for your platform

+- __>> Linux only <<__<br>
+  Run _./generate-config.sh_.
 This will create a configuration in the _./config_ directory.
+- __>> Windows only <<__<br>
+  Run `generate-config.bat <optional Kuksa.Val configuration directory>`.
+Without the optional argument, which needs to be an absolute path, the configuration will be created in the _./config_ directory.
+The tool will also assist in updating the required JSON Web Tokens in the HAL Interface Adapter configuration and the Kuksa.VAL2IoTea Adapter configuration.
+You will be prompted to specify the absolute location of these files when running the script.